denten-books/plain-text/3-format.md

 added information" [@unicode_consortium_unicode_1990].
 The explication of such thick content requires thick description, replete with material detail which acquires metaphysical significance in practice.
-The text that edits itself or one that collects its own fees necessitates new strategies of interpretation.
+The text that edits itself or one that collects its own fees necessitates new formalisms and new strategies of interpretation.

-In this chapter I would like to move us towards a systematic study of format.
 The familiar paper paragraph structure already presents several interesting problems for analysis.
 In claiming typographical space on a page the paragraph suggests corresponding mental units.
 A unit of text becomes also a unit of